 Our planning enforcement team investigates and resolves breaches of planning control across the borough.
 These are drawn to our attention from complaints made by customers or the monitoring of building works.

-If you believe an unauthorised development is taking place, please tell us by completing our online planning enforcement form.
-Remember to include details of the address and perceived breach of planning permission.
+If you believe an unauthorised development is taking place, tell us by completing our online planning enforcement form.
+Include details of the address and perceived breach of planning permission.
 If you supply your name and address we will be able to keep you informed of any developments.

 Planning enforcement register